 A parenting plan that doesn’t provide for either parent to consent to the child’s mental health treatment is legally deficient.
 See Hernandez v.
 Mendoza, 346 So.
 3d 60 (Fla.
 4th DCA 2022) (parenting plan that provided for shared parental responsibility over health care decisions failed to provide that either parent could consent to mental health treatment for the children).
 See also Scudder v.
 Scudder, 296 So.
 3d 426 (Fla.
 4th DCA 2020).

-Regarding either parent’s authority to consent to mental health treatment, an amendment to section 61.13(2)(b)3.a., Florida Statutes passed the Florida Senate and, on May 3, 2023, the Florida House.
-If the Governor signs it, it will take effect July 1, 2023.
-The amendment provides, as a minimum requirement for a parenting plan approved by the court:
+Unless a parenting plan states otherwise, either parent may consent to mental health treatment for a child.
+An amendment to section 61.13(2)(b)3.a., Florida Statutes effective July 1, 2023, provides as a minimum requirement for a parenting plan approved by the court:

 In practice, however, each parent’s reserved right to consent to a child’s mental health treatment, with no prior obligation to confer with the other parent, invites confusion, presents challenges, and leads to disputes.
 To forestall costly and rancorous modification or enforcement actions, parents, courts, and collaborative practitioners may explore workable solutions.